Italian Alps Travel Guide

 Italian Alps © John Mason

 The valleys and higher mountains of the Italian Alps experience different climates, both in winter and summer.
 In winter the mountains are snow-covered, but are generally sunny with surprisingly warm daytime temperatures, while the valleys are often foggy.
 In summer the valleys experience warm, clear weather, while the mountains are covered in cloud.
-The altitude of the Alps means that nighttime temperatures will always be quite cold.
+The altitude means that nighttime temperatures will always be quite cold.
 Summer tends to be the rainy season, with frequent thunderstorms.
 The warmest temperatures, in winter and summer, are found in the great lakes region.

 Become our Italian Alps Travel Expert

 We are looking for contributors for our Italian Alps travel guide.
 If you are a local, a regular traveller to Italian Alps or a travel professional with time to contribute and answer occasional forum questions, please contact us.